Getting Around in Antwerp

 Ride-sharing services are readily available throughout the city but are often deemed unnecessary as a result of Antwerp's excellent public transport system.

 The city has a large network of cycle lanes as well as the Velo public bicycle hire scheme.
 Various passes can be bought from the Velo website or customer service offices near the Stadspark and the zoo.
 After receiving a card, people can take a bicycle from stations across the city before dropping it off at another station closer to their destination.

 Expats with a driver’s licence from a non-EU country that doesn’t have an exchange agreement with Belgium can legally drive in the country for a year.
 In some cases, they’ll need their home licence translated into French or Dutch.
 After 12 months, the home licence becomes invalid and expats will have to pass a driving exam at their local municipality to get a Belgian licence.

 Parking in Antwerp is limited and is managed by the local parking authority.
 The city is divided into different parking zones, some of which require permits that can be bought from district council offices or the parking authority.
-Multi-level garages are easy to find, if a bit pricey.
+Multi-level garages are easy to find, though they can be a bit pricey.
 To avoid being fined or having their car towed away, expats should not park on yellow lines, at bus stops and in front of driveways.